canjs/canjs/index.md

 [can.Observe](http://donejs.com/docs.html#!can.Observe) provides the observable pattern for JavaScript Objects.
 It lets you:

  - Set and remove property values on objects.
- - Listen for property changes changes.
+ - Listen for property changes.
  - Work with nested properties.

 To create an observable object, use `new can.Observe( [data] )` like: